“80% of what we perceive is visual information.”

 Today, if you have a business, you need a web site to be taken seriously.
 Everyone realizes it and everyone wants a web site.
 But paying for a web site is expensive.
 It costs a lot because a skilled professional spends a lot of hours collating materials, creating a design, and programming the code behind it all.

 There are less expensive alternatives to hiring someone to build you a custom web site.
-You could use WordPress to create a web site, write a blog, create a Facebook page, or use a template.
+You could write a blog, create a Facebook page, or use a template.
 This post investigates the pros and cons of using templates to create your web site.

 On March 15, 2012 I attended the Web Site Demolition Derby panel at the South by Southwest Music Festival.
 On the panel were: